Article Overview: Living in Charleston

 In fact, the list of accolades and awards is too long to list, if you’re curious you can see the roundup here.

 One of the most impressive awards (in my opinion) is Travel & Leisure deeming Charleston one of the best cities in the world (the only US city to grace the list).
 Hard not to love that.

 Charleston’s robust food scene is no secret.
 The recent popularity of the city has only improved options, with new restaurants seemingly popping up every week!

 As a local, I feel downright spoiled by the plethora of restaurants available to me, and seldom have cravings that can’t be satisfied.
 But don’t just take my word for it, Charleston is considered one of the best foodie cities in America.

 Expect to find everything from comforting southern food to fresh seafood worth writing home about.
-There’s a plethora of award winning restaurants to call out, but for the sake of time allow me to share my top three gems: Husk, Fig and Rodney Scott’s Whole Hog BBQ.
+There’s a plethora of award winning restaurants to call out, but for the sake of time allow me to share my top three gems: Husk (can you say Sean Brock!?), Fig, and Rodney Scott’s Whole Hog BBQ.

 The job opportunities in Charleston span the gamut, everything from tourism to education and aerospace engineering.
 Most of my new group of friends ended up moving to Charleston because of a job.